 To help combat this problem, the Surfrider Foundation works with decision-making bodies to evaluate each beach access issue that arises.
 We also pursue litigation to ensure full and fair access to all beaches, for all people.
 In instances of existing public coastal access, we believe that the access must be retained or that new and increased opportunities should be provided—especially to those beaches or areas that offer recreational activities.
 Being able to access the places we love is something we take very seriously.
 We protect and preserve access to these places so that we can enjoy them.

 In nearly every state, some portion of the beach is public land, which means that all members of the public have the right to use that portion of the beach.
 Surfrider Foundation recognizes that the public’s right of access to waterways is often based on the Public Trust Doctrine, and is further reflected in international, regional, and state laws and Constitutions.
+The map below depicts how the Public Trust Doctrine and public trust rights in various states, along with state laws and policies, create various levels of beach access rights:

 The right of beach access is constantly being challenged by private property owners, developers and even sea level rise.
 Of course, some wealthy landowners would like to lock up slices of the coast for themselves alone.
 Surfrider Foundation is actively fighting for beach access in places where private property owners have cut off long-standing publicly used coastal access.